- Networking (UDP and TCP setup)

 Client > Server

 Problematic SDP filesMany RTSP sources, especially IP cameras, incorrectly publish the H.264 profile-level-id value in the Session Description Protocol (SDP) message.
 This can cause the video to be either blank or corrupted.
-You can configure Wowza server software to ignore the profile-level-id value in the SDP data and instead derive this value from the sprop-parameter-sets value by adding the following property to the RTP/Properties container in [install-dir]/conf/[application]/Application.xml (be sure to get the correct <Properties> container, there are several in the Application.xml file):
+You can configure the Wowza media server software to ignore the profile-level-id value in the SDP data and instead derive this value from the sprop-parameter-sets value by adding the following property to the RTP/Properties container in [install-dir]/conf/[application]/Application.xml (be sure to get the correct <Properties> container, there are several in the Application.xml file):

 <Property> <Name>rtpIgnoreProfileLevelId</Name> <Value>true</Value> <Type>Boolean</Type> </Property>